Advertisement

 Additional Notes

-Preferences exist for Hawai'i County resident families with income at or below 30% AMI, who have a minor child or an elderly/disabled person; placement is based on application date and time, not a lottery; only one application per family is allowed.
+Preferences are for Hawaiʻi County resident families with income at or below 30% AMI, who have a minor child or an elderly/disabled person, or those experiencing an emergency.
+Placement is based on application date and time, not a lottery; only one application per family is allowed, and income may not exceed 80% of AMI.

 Low-Income Housing Waitlist